cpswarm/swarm_functions/kinematics_exchanger/README.md

 ## Nodes

-### swarm_kinematics_exchanger
+### kinematics_exchanger
-The `swarm_kinematics_exchanger` node publishes position and velocity of this CPS to the rest of the swarm and publishes the position and velocity received from the other swarm members locally.
+The `kinematics_exchanger` node publishes position and velocity of this CPS to the rest of the swarm and publishes the position and velocity received from the other swarm members locally.

 #### Subscribed Topics
 * `pos_provider/pose` ([geometry_msgs/PoseStamped](https://docs.ros.org/api/geometry_msgs/html/msg/PoseStamped.html))